- Request to Restore Public Land Corner

 "that part of the Territory of the United States which lies West of the summit of the Rocky Mountains, North of the forty second degree of North latitude, known as the Territory of Oregon".

-Every white male inhabitant (except military personnel on duty) who was 21 years of age or over, and a resident of Oregon in 1848: who was a citizen of the US or had declared, on oath, his intention to become one, and had taken on oath to support the Constitution of the US and the Organic Act, was qualified to vote in the first election.
+Every white male inhabitant (except active military personnel) who was 21 years of age or over, and a resident of Oregon in 1848 who was a citizen of the US or had declared, on oath, his intention to become one, and had taken on oath to support the Constitution of the US and the Organic Act, was qualified to vote in the first election.
 Thereafter, the territorial legislature was empowered to define qualifications of voters and elected officers.

-A couple of important special features of the Oregon Organic Act were that slavery was prohibited and that Public Schools were especially supportedby reserving Section 16 and 36 in each township for the maintenance of schools.
-However, Congress recognized Indian rights to the land, and until these rights were extinguished, could make no regulation regarding the lands disposal.
-Hence the provisional land laws, established in 1785, were declared null and void – with one exception: title to 640 acres occupied as missionary stations among the Indians were confirmed to the societies in which the stations belonged.
+A couple of important special features of the Oregon Organic Act were that slavery was prohibited and that Public Schools were especially supported by reserving Section 16 and 36 in each township for the maintenance of schools.
+However, Congress recognized Native American rights to the land, and until these rights were extinguished, could make no regulation regarding the lands disposal.
+Hence the provisional land laws, established in 1785, were declared null and void — with one exception: title to 640 acres occupied as missionary stations among the Indians were confirmed to the societies in which the stations belonged.

 "An act to create the office of Surveyor General of the public land in Oregon, and to provide for the survey, and to make donations to the settlers of said public lands."